 - Any crack, gap, or sheltered place like gas grills, play sets, and mailboxes

-Pollinators like honey bees are protected, as they are crucial for the ecosystem.
-Having a professional safely remove bee and wasp nests is essential to protect these pests and leave your property pest free.
+Pollinators like honey bees are beneficial, as they are crucial for agriculture and the ecosystem.
+Having an Orkin Pro safely remove bee and wasp nests is essential to protect these pests and leave your property pest free.
 To prevent bees and wasps from making their next nest in your yard:

 - Clean up all spills around your property immediately